seinspel/seindict/README.md

 ## Symbols

-The dictionary uses [Wikipedia's respelling][wiki-respell] symbols to indicate pronunciation:
+The pronunciation symbols were inspired by [Wikipedia's respelling][wiki-respell] symbols, but were modified to accommodate more dialects.

+Note that `AR` and `OR` should really be modeled as `A R` and `O R`, but that is maybe confusing to a lot of English speakers.

 | Symbol  | IPA | Example     | Lexical set |
 |---------|-----|-------------|-------------|